patrick-kidger/generalised_shapelets/torchshapelets/README.md

 The code may or may not crash if ran on the GPU.
 OpenMP and CUDA don't always seem to play well with each other.

-# Limitations
+### Limitations

 There are a number of limitations with this implementation - this definitely constitutes research code, not production code!

 In brief, the code is slow and memory inefficient.
-We're pretty sure that this is mostly just a limitation of the implementation though - in principle the shapelet transform shouldn't suffer from any of these issues.
+We're pretty sure that this is mostly just a limitation of the implementation though - in principle the shapelet transform itself shouldn't suffer from any of these issues.

 (Footnote - if anyone writes a better `torchshapelets` then we'll happily link to it as superseding this code.)

-If you're curious, having a look at `LIMITATIONS.md` for more information.
+If you're curious, having a look at [`LIMITATIONS.md`](./LIMITATIONS.md) for more information.

-# Citation
+### Citation

 TODO